 Caribbean Club membership

-Though it’s relatively inexpensive, I don’t personally find this membership worthwhile as a US-based flier, but it’s worth considering if you’ll be spending a considerable part of the year flying between Caribbean islands.
+Though it’s relatively inexpensive, I don’t find this membership worthwhile as a US-based flier.
+It’s worth considering if you’ll be spending a considerable part of the year flying between Caribbean islands.

 Caribbean Airlines alliance

-While Caribbean Airlines is not a member of any of the three major airline alliances, it does codeshare with several individual airlines.
-This allows inter-airline ticketing on a single reservation, which means your luggage will usually connect all the way through and the rest of your journey will be protected if there are delays or airline cancellations along the way.
-I’ve taken advantage of this to use Caribbean Airlines for the first leg of a trip out of the US before connecting deeper into South America, saving a bundle without the risks of booking multiple, disconnected reservations.
+This means your luggage will usually be checked all the way to your final destination, and you’re protected if delays cause you to miss a connection.
+I’ve taken advantage of this to use Caribbean Airlines for the first leg of a trip from the US before connecting deeper into South America, saving a bundle without the risks of booking multiple, disconnected reservations.

 Caribbean Airlines credit card